Agent-State Construction with Auxiliary Inputs: Lobster Fishing Environment and Experiment Details

 where Equation~(\ref{eqn:poisson_process_complement}) is simply the probability that at least one Poisson process occurs after $\tau$ steps.
 To calculate this prediction for our auxiliary inputs, we need the total number of steps in our trajectory between last observing r(L$i$) as missing, and the average number of steps to reach L$i$ from the current location.
 We find this total number of steps by summing these two number of steps, and finding the corresponding likelihood.
 Our auxiliary input is then defined as:

 where $\pi_i$ corresponds to the policy of going to location L$i$ (for L1 that is simply the policy that always goes left, for L2 this policy always goes right). $\bm{o}_{\tau}[3i + 2]$ is the observation feature that answers the question ``Is the reward at L$i$ unobservable?''.
-Again, like in Section~\ref{sec:exp_trace}, each auxiliary input here is a vector in $\mathbb{R}^1$, with $\bm{M}_t \doteq (\bm{m}_t^1, \bm{m}_t^2)$.
 Each auxiliary input defined here corresponds to a future prediction about the reward.
 In this case, our kernel function is simply a function which filters time steps based on if the step was in the past/present or future.
 Our preprocessing function is then defined by the function that returns the two element vector with the two predicates defined in Equation~\ref{eqn:likelihood_aux}.
 Put together we get our likelihoods (one for each reward) which we use as auxiliary inputs for our agent.

 Similar to our previous two auxiliary inputs, this approach also uses the Sarsa algorithm for control, with a step size of $\alpha \doteq 10^{-3}$ selected based on a hyperparameter sweep.
 The epsilon used here was also $\epsilon \doteq 0.1$.